 Joe checks all the brakes on the train.

-The other diesels in the Car Barn.
+The other diesels here.

 The water tower.

-We left the Car Barn and started the trip on the Burnaby Central Railway.
+We left the car barn and started the trip on the Burnaby Central Railway.

 The train came to the first junction and Joe had to press a switch to select our route.